UCL-ARC/mkdocs-dsh-docs/docs/3-DSH_Cluster.md

 | Compute       |dsh-sge2cpu0X |   16               | 128GB        | 7     |
 | Compute + GPU |dsh-sge2gpu0X |   16 + 1 A100 GPUs | 128GB        | 2     |

-You can tell the type of a node (login, cpu, or gpu) by its name, e.g. login nodes are `dsh-sge2log0X`, etc.
+You can generally tell the type of a node (login, cpu, or gpu) by its name, e.g. login nodes are `dsh-sge2log0X`, etc.

 Here are the processors each node type has:
   - Login nodes         : Intel(R) Xeon(R) Gold 6240 CPU @ 2.60GHz